 This magical photograph was taken down inside the Kiva here at Mesa Verde National Park.
 It is a panorama of 8 images.
 TI wanted to convey a sense of Spiritual awareness with the Ancestral Puebloans ( Anasazi ).
 The shadows and light coming down from the world above invokes a sense of timelessness.
 One almost […]

+This is a fun off road journey to a beautiful one and a half mile hike in to the Vultee Arch.
+November 17th 2015.
 An easy hike along the bottom of Sterling Canyon.
 The drainage is dry most of the year.
 Shade is available, but it would be wise to carry some water in the […]

+Can anyone else feel the effects of the Eclipse still?
+Bringing up aspects of shadow self?
 Most of the time the shadow self is ignored, neglected, and misunderstood.
 Imagine what would happen if we could learn to love, acknowledge, and nurture it?
 It may create more balance, totality, and completion of old chapters, agreements, commitments, […]

 Just hiked to the top of Cathedral Rock completely barefoot.
 Great way to connect to the earth and feel grounded.
 Best medicine ever!